adhoc-cicd/oca-management-system/document_page_work_instruction/README.rst

 To enter your work instruction template, you need to:

--  go to Management Systems > Configuration > Categories
+-  go to Management Systems > Documentation > Work Instructions
 -  select the Work Instructions category and edit the template

 Bug Tracker